Sunday lunch in Norfolk: 10 great pubs to try

 More Norfolk foodie content:

 The coaching inn on the edge of the Oxburgh Hall estate has a local, welcoming atmosphere – and is dog friendly too!
 Local ingredients, including lamb sourced from the family farm, are a priority here, as is the selection of cask ales ranging from Adnams and Bombardier to guest beers.

-Make sure you try one of the tasty sounding starters such as spicy broccoli and beetroot soup, before tucking into roast pork or beef.
-If you can’t quite decide between the two, opt for the combo roast.
+Make sure you try one of the tasty sounding starters such as macaroni cheese with crispy ham, before tucking into roast pork with apple sauce or beef with horseradish.
 Served 12pm to 8.30pm on Sundays.

 A popular choice with the Golden Triangle locals, the Georgian Townhouse is sure to be bustling with happy diners on a Sunday.

 Served ‘family-style’ on wooden boards, the roasts are cooked with locally sourced, seasonal ingredients and are served with all the usual trimmings, plus a couple of extras depending on whether you opt for chicken, pork or beef.
-Don’t miss the TGT Eton mess for dessert – that’s Chantilly cream, Norfolk strawberries, meringue and strawberry sorbet.
+Don’t miss the sticky toffee pudding with caramel sauce and vanilla creme fraiche.
 Roasts are served from 12pm to 5pm on Sundays.